mlabs-haskell/plutus-simple-model/README.md

 gameScript = mkTypedValidator $$(PlutusTx.compile [|| toBuiltinValidator gameContract ||])
 ```

-We have to define the script instance in a separate module from the type definition otherwise GHC
+We have to define it in separate module than the types definition otherwise GHC
 complains on mixing compilation with QuasiQuotes with derivation of `UnsafeData` instances
-with Template Haskell.
+with template haskell.

 That's it!
 This is our contract that we are going to test.